dcloudio/hbuilderx-extension-docs/en/ExtensionDocs/Api/workspace/copyFileWithPrompt.md

 # copyFileWithPrompt

-> Supported from HBuilderX 2.9.12+ version
+> Supported from HBuilderX 2.9.12+

 Copy the specified file or folder to the target folder